Developer Time Lost Calculator

 Calculate how much time your team loses to context switching, tool sprawl, meetings, and interruptions.
 See the true cost of productivity drains.

-The average developer loses 23% of their workweek to context switching, interruptions, and tool overhead—that's over a full day per week of productive time lost to friction.
+The average developer loses 23% of their workweek to context switching, interruptions, and tool overhead - that's over a full day per week of productive time lost to friction.
 This calculator shows you exactly where your team's time goes and what it's costing you.
+The tooling ecosystem where this friction lives is covered in our SDLC tools guide.

 Your Development Environment